RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 For example, [Einstein famously published four papers in 1905](https://en.wikipedia.org/wiki/Annus_mirabilis_papers) explaining the photoelectric effect, Brownian motion, special relativity and mass-energy equivariance.

 We could imagine collecting a training corpus up until 1905, and then trying to rediscover these breakthroughs.
-If we succeeded, we would havegood evidence that LLMs can be as creative as the most creative human.
+If we succeeded, we would have evidence that LLMs can be as creative as the most creative human.
 We could then try to use the same method for the present day and use it for brand new discoveries.

 (* The downside to this instantiation is that most useful tokens were published online after 1905!
 But we could imagine doing a similar experiment with more recent breakthroughs)